EmiLoKiJu/Solo-capstone/README.md

 # 📖 [Group Capstone PROJECT] <a name="about-project"></a>

-**[Abiy Capstone One]** This is a Group Capstone project created during Microverse completion of module two.
+**[Solo Capstone]** This was supposed to be a Group Capstone project created during Microverse completion of module two, but my partner didn't do anything so I had to do it by myself.

 - [Project Description Link](#)